Air Force

 To ensure the equipment is working with top quality, they will perform quality control checks.

-The video below from the Air Force provides a student’s point of view of technical school and life as a Diagnostic Imaging specialist.
+The video below from the Air Force provides a student’s point of view of technical school and life as a Diagnostic Imaging Specialist.

 What does an Enlisted Air Force Diagnostic Imaging Specialist Make?